DrPaulBrewer/single-market-robot-simulator-app-framework/README.md

 `app.openZipFile()` Open a .zip file produced earlier with `app.downloadData()`

 Does not provide HTML or CSS files, but makes assumptions about what might be there and what it means.

+## Creating Subclasses

+This information is necessarily incomplete, but may be enough to get a good start.

+To create your own simulator with a simplified or specialized editor, you would need to create a subclass of App overriding `app.simulations()` to translate from your study object format to an array of Simulations in the configuration format required by single-robot-market-simulator.
+You would also probably need to override `app.getPeriods()` and `app.setPeriods()` if the number of periods is not stored in `study.common.periods`

+A JSON Schema listing the fields required by the editor to create a new study, or edit an existing one, must be supplied in the property `editorConfigSchema` and an example study configuration set in `editorStartValue`.
+It is also possible to set up a saved list of studies in localStorage or in a remote database.
+For samples of such a schema and values, I refer again to the example app in the separate github repository at **robot-trading-webapp**  -- look in [`./json/configSchema.json`](https://raw.githubusercontent.com/DrPaulBrewer/robot-trading-webapp/b7693c5bce293d1561ce3db78b2e10ea535ce9be/json/configSchema.json) for the schema and [`./json/examples-highlow.json`](https://raw.githubusercontent.com/DrPaulBrewer/robot-trading-webapp/b7693c5bce293d1561ce3db78b2e10ea535ce9be/json/examples-highlow.json) for an example configuration.

 ## Installation